3 Reasons Why You Shouldn’t Melt Your Own Scrap Ingots

 3 Reasons Why Scrap Yards Don’t Buy Melted Metal Ingots

-• They Don’t Know What’s Inside – While those that melt the ingots claim they are pure metal, scrap yards don’t really know that.
-For all they know, there could be small rocks or other materials inside the ingot.
+• They Don’t Know What’s Inside – While those who melt the ingots claim they are pure metal, scrap yards don’t know that.
+For all they know, small rocks or other materials could be inside the ingot.

-• They Are Hard To Recycle – When scrapping ingots, scrap yards that do purchase them, find it hard to find real buyers for them.
-Because they are not verified melted ingots, larger buyers will oftentimes refuse those ingots or pay a very low price for them.
+• They Are Hard To Recycle – When scrapping ingots, scrap yards that purchase them find it hard to find genuine buyers for them.
+Because they are not verified melted ingots, larger buyers will often refuse those ingots or pay a meager price for them.

-• Scrap Yards Typically Never Pay for Pure Metals – Let’s say that the melted ingot is genuine and is pure, it is very rare (if at all) for scrap yards to know how to pay for a pure metal price.
-Remember they are used to paying a specific price knowing that the metals are going to be processed.
-So they are not familiar with the process of recycling pure ingots, therefore will not know what to pay for it.
+• Scrap Yards Typically Never Pay for Pure Metals – Let’s say that the melted ingot is genuine and pure.
+It is uncommon for a scrap yard to know how to pay for a pure metal price.
+Remember, they are used to paying a specific price, knowing that the metals will be processed.
+So, they are unfamiliar with recycling pure ingots and will not know what to pay for it.

 What You Can Do With Your Metal Ingots

-If you are looking to find ways to make money from melting metals or making homemade ingots, you may want to look at resell sites like eBay.
-If you are able to melt your own ingots at home, you may want to find some unique molds that you can create unique shapes or styles to resell for people with similar interests.
-It can be a fun and interesting hobby.
+To find ways to make money from melting metals or making homemade ingots, you may want to look at resell sites like eBay.
+If you can melt your ingots at home, you may want to find some unique molds to create unique shapes or styles to resell for people with similar interests.
+It can be a fun and exciting hobby.
 Be safe!

 How To Make The Most From Your Scrap Metal

-If you were looking at the option of melting metals at home, we hope that this information is useful and discourages you from setting yourself up for a challenge at your local scrap yard.
-Instead, if you are looking to make the most money from your scrap metal, we always encourage you to separate and clean your metals as much as possible.
+If you were looking at potentially melting metals at home, we hope this information is helpful and discourages you from setting yourself up for a challenge at your local scrap yard.
+Instead, if you want to make the most money from your scrap metal, we always encourage you to separate and clean your metals as much as possible.
 Also, be sure to follow along with the current prices for metals so you know when to sell.

 Related Articles: